Co-lexicographically Ordering Automata and Regular Languages -- Part I: Definitions, First Results, and Problems

 \section{Definitions, First Results, and Problems}

 In this section we first present all basic definitions required in order to follow the paper: sequences, finite-state automata, orders, and model of computation used in our data-structures results.
-After giving all the necessary definitions, in Subsection \ref{sec:width of automaton} we introduce the core concept of our paper: the co-lex width of a finite-state automaton.
-Subsection \ref{sub:language_width} extends the notion of co-lex width to regular languages.
+After giving all the necessary definitions, in Section \ref{sec:width of automaton} we introduce the core concept of our paper: the co-lex width of a finite-state automaton.
+Section \ref{sub:language_width} extends the notion of co-lex width to regular languages.
 These two sections also formally introduce the problems, tackled in the next sections, related to the notion of co-lex width, and prove some preliminary results.
-To conclude, Subsection \ref{sec:definition indexing and compression} formally defines the problems of automata compression and indexing.
+To conclude, Section \ref{sec:definition indexing and compression} formally defines the problems of automata compression and indexing.